shiryel/saos/README.md

 yarn add -D saos
 ```

-Note: **Sapper only supports libs as DEV dependencies**, if you realy want to install this lib as a normal dependency make sure to import like this `import Saos from 'saos/src/Saos.svelte';` or otherwise you will have problems with SSR!
+Note: **Sapper only supports libs as DEV dependencies**, if you realy want to use this lib as a normal dependency on Sapper make sure to import like this `import Saos from 'saos/src/Saos.svelte';` or otherwise you will have problems with SSR!

 ## How to use